 · Foster and maintain positive working relationships with LAFF’s partner organisations.

-· Undergraduate Degree in Social Sciences, Education (or related field), or substantial experience working with young people and implementing youth development programmes.
+- Undergraduate Degree (or currently enrolled) in Social Sciences, Modern Languages, Education (or related field), or relevant experience working with young people and implementing youth development programmes

-· Minimum of 1-year volunteer and/or work experience involving management, teamwork, and administration.
+- Recommended 6 months volunteer and/or work experience involving education, management, teamwork and/or administration.

 - Child Development